This post may contain affiliate links. Please read my disclosure.

 Sake

 Sake is a rice wine made by fermenting rice.
 There are a million different kinds of sake.
-I mean seriously, there are so many.
-Really, any of them work.
 I recommend using a cheaper version for cooking and save the good stuff for drinking!
 Sake can typically be found at your local grocery store, or Asian market of course.

 Another ingredient made from fermented soybeans, soy sauce has become a staple in many American households.
 I put it on everything I can.
 Seriously, I actually used to put it on frozen burritos....yes, I occasionally eat frozen burritos.

 There are many different kinds of soy sauce; I keep a dark mushroom soy sauce and a light soy sauce that tends to be just a bit saltier.
-And there is this soy sauce for seafood that is the s**t.
-It's sooooo good guys.
+And there is this soy sauce for seafood that is absolutely incredible.

-But for just basic cooking, your good old Kikkoman soy sauce will work just fine.
+But for just basic cooking, your good old Kikkoman (or whatever your favorite brand is) soy sauce will work just fine.
+And if you have issues with gluten, you can try tamari which is often used as a substitute.

 I love shiitake mushrooms both for their hearty, delicious flavor, but also because they come dried and can be stored in your cabinets for months.
 When I buy fresh mushrooms, they start going bad in a day or so.
-Shiitake mushrooms are a staple in many Asian diets and apparently are quite good for you.
+These are ultra convenient and ultra delicious!

 Light, flaky breadcrumbs, typically made out of white bread.
 Because of the light, airy quality, panko bread crumbs crisp easier when cooking.
-I use panko breadcrumbs in place of regular breadcrumbs for most of my cooking.
+I use panko breadcrumbs in place of regular breadcrumbs for most of my cooking for a crunchy breading.

 Wasabi

 Another favorite ingredient of mine.
 Dashi is a soup stock typically made with dried bonito flakes, kelp, and/or small dried sardines.
-Used as a base in many Japanese soups, dashi packs a pretty amazing umami flavor.
-Now you can make your own Dashi stock (it's pretty easy), but as you guys already know, I'm kinda lazy.
-So I buy the powder to save some time.
-If you'd like to make your own, check out this post by Nami at Just One Cookbook.
+Used as a base in many Japanese soups (like kombu that is also used often with dashi), dashi broth packs a pretty amazing umami flavor.

 Togarashi

-Basically ground chili peppers.
+Basically ground chili peppers that can be found at any Japanese grocery store.
 It also typically includes black pepper, seaweed flakes, sesame seeds and dried orange peels for a slightly citrusy taste.
 Great as a condiment served on soups, noodles dishes, and yakitori.

-I have been cooking with sesame oil for what feels like centuries.
+Sesame oil is actually what it sounds like: oil made from roasted sesame seeds.
 A small amount goes a long way when dealing with sesame oil, but the flavor is delicious.

 I really found it quite helpful.
 I love the shiitake mushrooms.These are nutritional powerhouses and I like the garlic sauteed one.I will soon try make something amazing with these other ingridents..:D